25

 To rent a bike or scooter, you might have to download the service provider's app from app stores.
 Always remember to follow traffic rules and conditions of the services.
 Please note that some options might be available only in the summer season.

-- Wearing reflectors is advisable when walking or riding a bike or electric scooter in the dark.
-Bicycles and electric scooters also must be equipped with front light (clear/yellow) and back light (red).
+• Wearing reflectors is advisable when walking or riding a bike or electric scooter in the dark

 Eating & shopping